2020PB/police-brutality/reports/California.md

 ### Police strike man with motorcycle | May 31st

-A man is seen run across a street, chased by several officers.
+A man is seen running across a street, chased by several officers.
 An officer on a motorcycle strikes him and he is arrested.

 Officers allege he was seen attempting to break into a bank after curfew.